-E3 course participants succeed if by semester's end they can:
+ENG020 course participants succeed if by semester's end they can:

-- 1. Demonstrate competence in all E2 learning outcomes (during the first weeks) - 2.
-Effectively extract reading-passage data and meaning - 3.
-Digest paragraph content rather than simply phrases or single sentences - 4.
-Paraphrase read substance with some synonym manipulation - 5.
-Summarize read substance - 6.
-Differentiate some similar, commonly-confused words and expressions - 7.
-Understand and use common idioms - 8.
-Self-express with better completeness (rather than at merely word or phrase length) - 9.
-Decode basic information - 10.
-Infer - 11.
-Use processes of elimination to determine "best answers" - 12.
-Secure and be able to communicate evidence of best answers - 13.
-Be able to engage in simple question-and-answer exchanges - 14.
-Read aloud with comprehensible pronunciation, intonation, and pace - 15.
-Employ topic-relevant expressions - 16.
-Exhibit acceptable essay layout and flow - 17.
-Use connective expressions (in addition, on the other hand, etc.) well - 18.
+- 1. Effectively extract reading-passage data and meaning - 2.
+Digest paragraph content rather than simply phrases or single sentences - 3.
+Paraphrase read substance with some synonym manipulation - 4.
+Summarize read substance - 5.
+Differentiate some similar, commonly-confused words and expressions - 6.
+Understand and use common idioms - 7.
+Self-express with better completeness (rather than at merely word or phrase length) - 8.
+Decode basic information - 9.
+Infer - 10.
+Use processes of elimination to determine "best answers" - 11.
+Secure and be able to communicate evidence of best answers - 12.
+Be able to engage in simple question-and-answer exchanges - 13.
+Read aloud with comprehensible pronunciation, intonation, and pace - 14.
+Employ topic-relevant expressions - 15.
+Exhibit acceptable essay layout and flow - 16.
+Use connective expressions (in addition, on the other hand, etc.) well - 17.
 Demonstrate level-appropriate numeracy skills in ways that may include use of basic math and computers